 Upon completion of the Measure Development process, the Cal TF will review the proposed measure, and will focus on the following elements:

-Measure Offering: Is the proposed measure offering (such as replace on burnout, early replacement, direct install, etc.) a sound and optimal approach for introducing the measure into the market.
+Measure Application Type: Is the proposed measure application type (such as replace on burnout, early replacement, direct install, etc.) a sound and optimal approach for introducing the measure into the market.

 Measure Parameters: Was the approach to developing key measure parameters analytically sound?
 Should an alternative approach have been considered?